-Black Diamond Ultra Distance.
-The Black Diamond Ultra Distance was the clear winner for the Best Lightweight Trekking Pole and gets our Top Pick award, $160.
+The Black Diamond Ultra Distance poles are the clear winner for the Best Lightweight Trekking Pole and gets our Top Pick award, $160.

-Black Diamond Trail Ergo Cork.
-The Black Diamond Trail Ergo Cork was one of our OutdoorGearLab Top Picks for general trekking, hiking and backpacking because it has one of the nicest overall grips in our review, $120.
+The Black Diamond Trail Ergo Cork is one of our OutdoorGearLab Top Picks for general trekking, hiking and backpacking because it has one of the nicest overall grips in our review, $120.

 — Chris McNamara

 Compare this product side-by-side to top competitors >